2020 St. Mark's Square shooting: Perpetrator

+Bezuk's closest friend stated that "He took care of the environment around him, he used to take his own trimmer and cleaned the children's playground, he went around the forest and collected other people's trash.
+He had no problems and never complained to me about anything."
+The same friend in question helped Bezuk land a job through their mutual connection, prior to his new job Bezuk worked as an apple picker in Germany.

+The day before the shooting Bezuk had slept in a hotel in central Zagreb, he arrived to Banski Dvori by a taxi.

 Motives

 Soon after the attack, the Croatian media found out the attacker's identity and started analyzing Bezuk's Facebook account, which featured written statuses, expressing his frustrations with the state of affairs in Croatia.
 The posts included a link to a YouTube video dedicated to snipers, captioned with: "I wish I was one of these guys, to take out Serbs".
 In another post, he described himself as "a tourist in his own country".
-In yet another post, he expressed his support for far-right Croatian Party of Rights (HSP)'s early 1990s paramilitary wing Croatian Defence Forces (HOS).
-In his last Facebook status before committing suicide, he wrote: "Enough of frauds and ruthless trampling of human values without [any] responsibility".
+In yet another post, he expressed his support for far-right Croatian Party of Rights' (HSP) early 1990s paramilitary wing, Croatian Defence Forces (HOS).
+In his last Facebook status before committing suicide, he wrote: "Enough with the frauds and ruthless trampling of human values without [any] responsibility".

-In February 2021, Prime Minister Andrej Plenković stated that the motive of the attack was his party Croatian Democratic Union (HDZ)'s coalition with the Independent Democratic Serb Party (SDSS).
+In February 2021, Prime Minister Andrej Plenković stated that the motive of the attack was his party Croatian Democratic Union's (HDZ) coalition with the Independent Democratic Serb Party (SDSS).